Admit with Confidence. Protect Revenue Before Start of Care.

 CMS Requires a Capacity-Aware Process for Every Referral, Not a Volume-Driven One

-"The goal is to shift the HHA intake process from a volume-driven model to a patient-centered and capacity-aware process that ensures the agency is fully prepared to implement the plan of care from the first day of service."
+The goal is to shift the HHA intake process from a volume-driven model to a patient-centered and capacity-aware process that helps the agency evaluate whether it is prepared to implement the plan of care from the first day of service.

 CMS also noted: avoidable care delays caused by agencies accepting complex patients they are not equipped to serve disproportionately affect high-acuity patients, framing inconsistent intake as an equity issue, not just an operational one.